To develop Queenswayans into concerned students and critical thinkers in a globalised world.

-The Humanities Department in Queensway Secondary School comprises the Humanities Subjects (History,
+The Humanities Department in Queensway Secondary School comprises History, Geography and Social Studies.

 As participants in the inquiry process, students learn to explore the interaction process between people and their environment, as well as the past and the present.